 One of the things that Apple released on WWDC was the official support for Xcode plugins.
 Although in a very limited way, is really nice to see Apple opening Xcode with an official framework.

 I wrote a small extension that has a couple of commands to modify or remove the top comment of the file.
 You can check XcodeTopComment on GitHub.
 I can't wait for the App Store to be open for Xcode extensions!

-Is also another example of inter-process communication, a topic that I've been interested lately (check the SPM or xi-editor posts).
+Is also another example of inter-process communication, a topic that I've been interested lately (check xi-editor post).
 I even tweeted how I didn't understand how a plain

 NSMutableArray could transmit the information from the extension process to Xcode.

 Does anyone know how they detect those changes? lldb says is a simple nsmutablearray (no proxy or similar), and being out of process… 🤔— Alejandro Martinez (@alexito4) 23 de junio de 2016

 As usual Javi was there to give me the right answer.

 @alexito4 the code that runs your extension observes changes in the dictionary and then can communicate back to Xcode via XPC.— JaviSoto.swift (@Javi) 23 de junio de 2016

 Of course, how dumb I am!
 I didn't even thought on